 - Prevailing mortgage interest rates.
 In general, as mortgage interest rates decline, borrowers tend to refinance their current, higher rate Mortgages, which results in faster prepayment rates on the related PC Pool.
-On the other hand, as mortgage interest rates increase, borrowers tend not to refinance their Mortgages, which results in slower prepayment rates on the related PC Pool.
-Since the fourth quarter of 2008, Treasury and the Federal Reserve have been engaged in concerted efforts to try to keep mortgage interest rates at historically low levels and to try to maintain the availability of mortgage funding. - Mortgage characteristics, such as the geographic location of the mortgaged properties, loan size, borrower credit scores, LTV ratios or year of origination.
+On the other hand, as mortgage interest rates increase, borrowers tend not to refinance their Mortgages, which results in slower prepayment rates on the related PC Pool. - Mortgage characteristics, such as the geographic location of the mortgaged properties, loan size, borrower credit scores or loan-to-value ratios.
 These characteristics may be concentrated in a PC Pool, either initially or as a result of changes over time.
 To the extent Mortgages with similar characteristics tend to have similar prepayment patterns, the related PCs may prepay more quickly or more slowly than other PCs. - Characteristics of the borrowers (such as credit score) and their equity positions in their houses (whether the LTV ratio is high or low).
 In particular, borrowers with substantial equity in their houses may be inclined to engage in cash-out refinancings in which the refinancing mortgage has a higher principal balance than the refinanced mortgage.
-This technique enables the borrower to convert all or a portion of the equity into cash.
-To the extent Mortgages with these borrower characteristics may be concentrated in a PC Pool, the related PCs may prepay more quickly or more slowly than other PCs. - Procedures implemented by mortgage originators and servicers to ease the burden on themselves and borrowers of processing refinance loans.
-These changes may include reducing the amount of documentation and costs required to refinance and easing underwriting standards, which could encourage borrowers to refinance their Mortgages and thus increase prepayment rates.
-Some of our Mortgage purchase programs may facilitate these practices.
-For example, certain eligible borrowers applying for Relief Refinance Mortgages may be subject to streamlined underwriting and other procedures. - Active solicitation by originators and servicers.
+This technique enables the borrower to convert all or a portion of the equity into cash. - Procedures implemented by mortgage originators and servicers to ease the burden on themselves and borrowers of processing refinance loans.
+These changes may include reducing the amount of documentation and costs required to refinance and easing underwriting standards, which could encourage borrowers to refinance their Mortgages.
+Some of our Mortgage purchase programs may facilitate these practices. - Active solicitation by originators and servicers.
 Many mortgage servicers, including sellers of Mortgages to Freddie Mac, solicit borrowers to refinance their Mortgages.
-In particular, servicers may solicit borrowers to refinance in an effort to preserve servicing income, which could increase prepayment rates.
-To mitigate this risk, generally, we place restrictions on solicitation of borrowers which are intended to prevent servicers from targeting borrowers under Mortgages they service for us more actively than they target other borrowers.
-However, under our Relief Refinance Program, a number of borrowers under Mortgages in PC Pools may be solicited for refinancings. - Servicing fee rates.
+In particular, servicers may solicit borrowers to refinance in an effort to preserve servicing income.
+To mitigate this risk, we place restrictions on solicitation of borrowers which are intended to prevent servicers from targeting borrowers under Mortgages they service for us more actively than they target other borrowers.

+- Servicing fee rates.
 PC Pools containing Mortgages that are subject to servicing fee rates that are relatively low may experience different prepayment rates than PC Pools in which relatively high servicing fee rates predominate. - The rate of defaults and resulting repurchases of the Mortgages in a PC Pool.
-Defaults may increase during periods of economic recession, mortgage credit contraction, stricter underwriting standards that may inhibit refinancings, natural disasters, declining property values or increased use of secondary financing or as a result of other factors that decrease borrowers' equity.
-Such adverse developments could also have a greater impact on certain states or geographical regions.
-Depending on how long a Mortgage has been in default and the likelihood the borrower will resume making payments, we may repurchase a defaulted Mortgage from its PC Pool, which would have the same effect on the Holder as a prepayment of the Mortgage.
-Servicers may also modify such a Mortgage under our Home Affordable Modification Program upon a borrower's successful completion of a trial period.
-Such a Mortgage would be repurchased from its PC Pool and such a repurchase would have the same effect on the Holder as a prepayment of the Mortgage.
-(See also Substantial repurchases of seriously delinquent Mortgages from PC Pools could materially affect PC prepayment speeds and Credit Factors).
+Defaults may increase during periods of economic recession, natural disasters, declining property values or increased use of secondary financing or as a result of other factors that decrease borrowers' equity.
+Depending on how long a Mortgage has been in default and the likelihood the borrower will resume making payments, we may repurchase a defaulted Mortgage from its PC Pool, which would have the same effect on the Holder as a prepayment of the Mortgage. - Repurchases of Mortgages from PC Pools may occur due to breaches of representations and warranties by the sellers of those Mortgages. - Repurchases of Mortgages from PC Pools may occur when the terms of those Mortgages are modified as a result of default or imminent default. - The prepayment behavior of relatively small PC Pools is likely to be less consistent and less predictable than is the prepayment behavior of larger PC Pools.